Women's Treatment Center

 Project PREMIE and Turning point are outpatient programs designed for women with substance use disorders and dual diagnosis issues, and specializes in pregnant women to deliver drug-free children.
 Work’s hand-in-hand with the agency’s residential treatment programs to provide a supportive environment for women unable to attain sobriety on their own.

-Requires a minimum of 9 hours a week of participation, including education on co-occurring disorders, individual/group counseling, and education of the effects of alcohol and drug dependence and abuse.
+Intensive Outpatient Treatment services requires a minimum of 9 hours a week of participation, including education on co-occurring disorders, individual/group counseling, and education of the effects of alcohol and drug dependence and abuse.
 Program coordinates ancillary services, and provides onsite child-care.

 Certified by the State Department of Health Care Services

 420010EN-Turning Point expires 10/31/2024

 Recovery Way Home

 The Transitional Center for Women & Children and Recovery Way Home provide residential treatment services with a warm “home” environment.
 They provide individual/group counseling and Withdrawal Management services for substance use disorders, which includes a variety of evidenced based curriculum.
 All residents are assigned a case manager to link them to ancillary services.
 Participants may reside from 30 to 120 days depending on necessity, and women with children under 5 may reside there with them.